espruino/EspruinoDocs/info/FAQ.md

 Is Espruino 100% JavaScript compatible?
 ---------------------------------------------------------------------------

-Espruino is probably about 95% JavaScript compatible: it implements a (large) subset of the full JavaScript specification.
-We also aim to make all functionality we do implement as standards-compliant as possible.
+Espruino implements a (large) subset of the full JavaScript specification, but it isn't 100% complete.
+We aim to make all functionality we do implement as standards-compliant as possible.
-We've skipped out some of the functionality that we hope people will never use when writing 'good' JavaScript.
-For instance:

-* Automatic Semicolon Insertion on Newlines
-* Labels for break statements

-There are other things that probably are good ideas, but that we just haven't implemented yet, for instance Unicode (as it can be tricky to do without wasting RAM)
+Please check out [the Espruino Features Table](/Features) for a comprehensive list of the language features supported in Espruino.

-And while we implement [a lot of JavaScript's standard library](/Reference), some of the less-used parts are missing because there just isn't enough memory to include them.
+While we implement [a lot of JavaScript's standard library](/Reference), some of the less-used parts are missing because there just isn't enough memory to include them.

-**In reality, if you're writing normal JavaScript code then you're unlikely to notice any difference between Espruino and normal JavaScript.** If you do hit any problems,please post up in the [[Forum]] with a code example and we will try and fix it if it's a bug, or a feature that we think people will use.
+**In reality, if you're writing normal JavaScript code then you're unlikely to notice any difference between Espruino and normal JavaScript.** If you do hit any problems, please post up in the [[Forum]] with a code example and we will try and fix it if it's a bug, or a feature that we think people will use.

 Will Espruino work on my board?